microsoftgraph/microsoft-graph-docs-contrib/concepts/cross-device-app-configuration.md

 To find the GUID in the Microsoft Entra admin center  for your tenant:

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a global administrator.
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) an administrator.
 1. Expand the **Identity** menu > Select **Applications** > **App registrations**.
 1. Select your app from the list.
 You can view your application ID (GUID) under **Essentials**.